sekika/swrcfit/README.md

 is shown in Octave terminal or standard output.
 The blanket [ ] indicates that it is not required.

-If you execute the sample data, `swrc.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/swrc.txt)), by `swrcfit swrc.txt`, sample result which is included as `result.txt` in the package is shown as follows.
+If you use the sample data in the source package, `swrc.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/swrc.txt)), by `swrcfit swrc.txt`, sample result which is included as `result.txt` in the package is shown as follows.
 See equations and parameters